-Decisions made under these Anti-Doping Rules may be appealed as set forth below in Article 13.2 through 13.7 or as otherwise provided in these Anti-Doping Rules, the Code or the International Standards.
+Decisions made under these Anti-Doping Rules may be appealed as set forth below in Article 13.2 through 13.7 or as otherwise provided in these Anti-Doping Rules, the CAS Anti-Doping Division Rules, the Code or the International Standards.
 Such decisions shall remain in effect while under appeal unless the appellate body orders otherwise.
 Before an appeal is commenced, any post-decision review provided in the Anti-Doping Organization's rules must be exhausted, provided that such review respects the principles set forth in Article 13.2.2 below (except as provided in Article 13.1.3).

-13.1.1 Scope of Review Not Limited
+13.1.1 Scope of Review NotLimited